Should I Major in Forensic Studies?

 In any of these roles, you would use your forensic science knowledge to carefully interpret criminal behavior.
 Keep in mind that you wouldn’t become a lead investigator right away.
 Instead, you’d likely assist and support more senior staff through behind-the-scenes work.

-With time and experience, you could progress through the ranks.
-Alternatively, a graduate degree in forensics or a related discipline can help you acquire finely honed investigative and analytic skills to further advance your career.
+With time and experience, you could pursue progressing through the ranks.
+Alternatively, a graduate degree in forensics or a related discipline can help you acquire finely honed investigative and analytic skills to further enhance your career.